chantastic/reactpatterns/_posts/2016-08-17-render-callback.markdown

 {% endhighlight %}

-Obviously a static `Width` component isn't valuable but one that watches the browser window is.
+Obviously a static `Width` component isn't useful but one that watches the browser window is.
 Here's a sample implementation.

 {% highlight ts %}
 class WindowWidth extends React.Component {